 Dawn Brolin, CPA

 Now, Dawn is definitely not your typical CPA.
 She looks, sounds, and acts almost exactly like the actress, Melissa McCarthy.
 She’s loud, boisterous, full of energy, says whatever she thinks, is hilarious, and extremely kind and giving.
-(I had first met Dawn a few years ago at ProfitCon but this is the first Keynote that I had the pleasure to hear her give.)
+I first met Dawn a few years ago at ProfitCon but this is the first Keynote that I had the pleasure to hear her give.

-Dawn told us the true story of how she was asked to assistant coach the girls softball team from the small Connecticut College that she had gone too and played softball at many years prior.
-At first, she had to decline as this would interfere with tax season and running her business, and it was a big commitment that she wasn’t sure she’d be able to fulfill.
-But they ended up inviting her to an awards dinner where she was given some kind of Alumni Award and was able to meet the team of girls and decided that this was something she needed to do.
+Dawn told us the true story of how a college asked her to assistant coach the girls softball team from the small Connecticut College that she had gone to and played softball at many years prior.
+At first, she declined as this interfered with tax season and running her business, and it was a big commitment that she wasn’t sure she’d be able to fulfill.
+But they ended up inviting her to an awards dinner where they gave her some kind of Alumni Award.
+She met the team of girls and decided that this was something she needed to do.